njedema/cloudwatch-logging/README.md

 from cloudwatch_logging import CloudwatchLogging

 # Setup logging
-logger = CloudwatchLogging.getLogger("your_lambda_function", runtime=CloudwatchLogging.AWSRuntime.LAMBDA)
+logger = CloudwatchLogging.create_logger("your_lambda_function")
 logger.setLevel(logging.INFO)

 def your_lambda_handler(event, context):
     # Lambda context changes with each invocation.
 Use update_context so that you can reuse your logger across invokes!
-    logger.update_context(context=context)
+    lamdbda_appender = CloudwatchLogging.LogAppender(context)
+    logger.addFilter(lamdbda_appender)
-    logger.info("This line will be logged with info from the Lambda context object!", extra={"tapped_in": True})
+    logger.info("This line will be logged with info from the Lambda context object!", extra={"tapped_in": True}) logger.removeFilter(lamdbda_appender)  # ensure you do this so you don't add duplicate appenders on the same logger
 ```

 # Development